Kenji221/Cloud/general/general.md

   replicas: 3
 ```
 - Replica Set
-There is a selector to monitor and initiate pods that match the labels of the selector
+There is a selector to monitor and initiate pods that match the labels of the selector.
+If you initiate a pod where certain number of pods are already initiated, the initiated pod will deactivate.

 ```YAML
 apiVersion: apps/v1
 kind: ReplicaSet